 Rsync has many uses, and can backup files to different folders, folders to different directories, directories to different drives, data to thumbnail drives, external USB drives, and more.
 Add this flexibility to a large number of different flags and options, and you have a highly flexible backup software that can tackle almost any backup duty.
 For most of us, the fact that it runs from the “command line” makes it look a little daunting.
 With regard to some of rsync’s ability to function as a solution for very complex backup issues, the software probably is too daunting for most of us, but for doing “everyday” backups, rsync is pretty easy.
-Here are two examples of how I use rsync:
+Here are two examples of how I use rsync backup:

 Example 1.
 I want to back up my data files (which coincidentally, are my network Samba shares) from my server to an external USB hard drive attached to my iMac.
 In addition, I want to do this securely and without any potential network authorization issues.
 As a result, I will be using a secure shell, or SSH (For information about using SSH, click here.)
 Here is the syntax, entered from the prompt in the Terminal program:

 sudo rsync -ah –progress –delete -e ssh larry@prometheus:/mnt/Main /Volumes/250GB/Backup

 Here is what is happening when you have completed typing the syntax, press the Enter key: